1. ElectroBraid® Commitment to Safety

 3. Planning your Fence

 The installation of any fencing system begins before the first post is driven.
-The secret to getting the best value for your dollar is to thoroughly plan before you start construction.
+The secret to getting the best value for your dollar is to plan thoroughly before you start construction.

 Check Local Laws and Ordinances: Laws governing fences and electric fencing vary from county to county.
 Find answers to questions such as "How far must a fence be from a roadway?"
 "Can an electric fence be used in a suburban area?" and "Are warning signs required?"
 Check with your County Extension Office or your City Clerk's office.